8veStory/COMP2511-Dungeon-Level-Generator/README.md

 # What does it do?

-Given a file that represents your Dungeon with ASCII character, it automatically creates a .json file in the correct format to load into the game.
+Given a file that represents your Dungeon with ASCII characters, it automatically creates a .json file in the correct format to load into the game.

 # Usage